Conservation inside the mansion

 The walled garden and pleasure grounds at Berrington Hall are Lancelot ‘Capability’ Brown’s last known masterpiece before his death in 1783.
 We want to restore these spaces.
 This project aims to conserve the rare curved section of the walled garden, reinstate the glasshouse and the original path network and planting.
 This can only happen with the generosity of our supporters.
 Every penny raised goes towards conserving this rare and internationally significant walled garden and pleasure grounds.
 You can make a donation or purchase a raffle ticket today.
 Thank you for your support.

 Thanks to all of your support, a very special piece of Berrington is coming home after a century apart.
-The dress belonging to Thomas Harley's wife is finally going to be taken care of here at Berrington by our conservation team.
+The dress belonging to Thomas Harley's wife, Ann Bangham is finally going to be taken care of here at Berrington by our conservation team.
 We are very excited to have this beautiful, and very special piece of Berrington, come to stay.
 You can read more about it in the article below.
+Also watch this video and find out what the conservators have discovered already:

 'Capability' Brown's final masterpiece